quan-to/chevron/README.md

 Please notice that this application is *NOT inteded to ran public in the internet*.
 This is inteded to be a helper service to your application be able to sign / verify data (same as local gpg in the system).
 Because of that, it only listens for localhost.

-It is based off in [racerxdl](https://github.com/racerxdl) [AppServer](https://github.com/racerxdl/AppServer) to provide a REST web server.
+It is used internally the [racerxdl's](https://github.com/racerxdl) [AppServer](https://github.com/racerxdl/AppServer) to provide a REST web server.
 It is authorized by the owner to be licensed at MIT here (check the Owner Signature at the commit that adds this README as the proof)

 TODO
 ====